 - 250g ground pork

-- 100g minced shrimp (shrimp needs to be peeled); or use equal amount of ground pork if shrimp is not available
+- 100g minced shrimp (if you use shrimp with shell , you will need about 200g and shell needs to be removed before have them minced); OR use equal amount of ground pork if shrimp is not available

 - 100g Bok Choy or spinach (leaves only), minced，上海青菜或者菠菜